Choosing your future path can be hard, especially when there are so many unknowns out there.

 How do you prepare students for the future when we don't know what the future looks like?

-Joe: We really try to give students a broad skill set that they can constantly adapt to whatever circumstances they find themselves in, and it's not just an uncertain future but the careers that our students go into are so diverse that when you're studying, you don't actually know really what type of job you might end up in.
+Joe: We really try to give students a broad skill set that they can constantly adapt to whatever circumstances they find themselves in.
+It's not just an uncertain future, but the careers that our students go into are so diverse that when you're studying, you don't actually know really what type of job you might end up in.

 What's the most interesting thing you've learnt that's not part of your coursework?